Triumeq 50 mg/600 mg/300 mg film-coated tablets

 Dispersible tablets

-Triumeq is available as dispersible tablets for patients who weigh at least 14 kg to less than 25 kg.
+Triumeq is available as dispersible tablets for patients of at least 3 months of age and weighing at least 6 kg to less than 25 kg.
 The bioavailability of dolutegravir from film-coated tablets and dispersible tablets is not comparable; therefore, they must not be used as direct replacements (see section 5.2).

 Missed doses